Chancellor Rachel Reeves may be planning to tax interest on cash held in stocks and shares ISAs, according to newspaper reports.

 The number of people paying tax on savings interest has risen sharply in recent years, increasing from 1.2m in 2022-23 to a forecast 2.8m by 2026-27.

-In last Autumn’s Budget Rachel Reeves announced that the amount of cash savings under-65s can put into cash ISAs will be capped at £12,000 from April 2027, with the rest of the £20,000 allowance reserved for investments.
+In last Autumn’s Budget, Rachel Reeves announced that the amount of cash savings under-65s can put into cash ISAs will be cut from £20,000 to £12,000 from April 2027, with the rest of the £20,000 allowance reserved for investments.

 The new rules only affect new money being invested in ISAs, from 6 April 2027, not existing savings.